edenreich/Javascript-eCommerce-Module/README.md

 <p align="center"><img src="https://s21.postimg.org/6ak2pw1l3/laptop.png" width="220px" height="250px"></p>

 # Javascript-eCommerce-Module
 A javascript module to handle the products, services and filter that appears on each page.
-So basically insteaded of setting some HTML-Markups and running a foreach loop to display all of your products/services, you will simply pass this module an array of objects that you fetched from the database and bind it to a specific DOM Element.
+So basically insteaded of setting some HTML-Markups and running a foreach loop to display all of your products/services, you will simply set a server-side script that returns a an array of json products/services objects.
 Do note that it wont work if javascript is not activated on the user browser so under rare circumstancesit as the one Ive just mentioned it wont work.

 ### Install